The-Marcy-Lab-School/swe-assessment-5/README.md

 This time, you won't be using classes.
 You'll be going back to day 1 of OOP and building a factory function that uses closure to keep its data private.

-Your function should return an object with methods for manipulating that private data.
+Your function should return an object with methods for manipulating data made private through closure.

 ## Section 1: Has Many / Belongs To